digitalheir/rechtspraak-js/README.md

 ## License

 [GPL v3](https://www.gnu.org/licenses/gpl.html).
-Note that this is a viral open source license.
-If you create derivatives, you **must** publish your code under compatible license terms.
+This is a viral open source license.
+If you create derivatives, you must publish your code under compatible license terms.
-Please support free software.

 ## Contact
 Inquiries go to Maarten Trompper (maartentrompper@gmail.com)